abeckDev/DLRG-ExamRegistrationSystem/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/abeckDev/DLRG-ExamRegistrationSystem/LICENSE) file for details
+This project is licensed under the MIT License - see the [MIT License](https://github.com/abeckDev/DLRG-ExamRegistrationSystem/LICENSE) file for details